apivideo/api.video-api-client-generator/templates/documentation/vod/add-a-thumbnail-to-your-video.md

 ## Upload a thumbnail

-You have the option to choose a photo that's in .jpg, .png, or .webp format.
+You have the option to choose a photo that's in `.jpg`, `.png`, or `.webp` format.
 It must be 8MB or smaller.
 To send your file, add the path to where it's stored and open it in binary.
 Then you can upload it with the client of your choice or see how it works with cURL.

 {% capture samples %}
 ```curl